 Who’s joining Hayley Atwell and Matthew Macfadyen in Howards End, and where have you seen them before?
-Find out!
-The adaptation of E.M.
-Forster’s classic, written by Kenneth Lonergan (Manchester By the Sea), premieres on MASTERPIECE on January 12, 2020 at 8/7c, on TV and streaming online.
+Find out, and watch the adaptation of E.M.
+Forster’s classic, written by Kenneth Lonergan (Manchester By the Sea), with PBS Passport, an added member benefit.
 Don’t miss it—Only connect!

 Hayley Atwell is Margaret Schlegel

 Hayley Atwell plays the passionate, contradictory, and fierce yet nurturing elder Schlegel sister, and our heroine, Margaret.

 Hayley Atwell is perhaps most widely known for her role as Peggy Carter in the Marvel cinematic universe’s films and TV spinoffs.
 But she’s been taking great roles and winning acclaim for her performances right out of the gates of drama school, even appearing in two MASTERPIECEs (Ruby in the Smoke and Mansfield Park) before making her big-screen debut in Woody Allen’s Cassandra’s Dream.
 Howards End marks her second MASTERPIECE role alongside Matthew Macfadyen; in 2011, they both starred in an adaptation of William Boyd’s novel Any Human Heart.